moonlight8978/practice/active_storage/README.md

 Process:

-* Store attachment data into `active_storage_blobs` table: filename, size, checksum...
+* Store attachment data into `active_storage_blobs` table: filename, size, key, checksum...
 * `active_storage_attachments` table works as a join table.
 Store attachment type, its blob id, and the model id.
 * Use `ActiveJob` to set the metadata for blobs: width, height